How To Remove Ripoff Reports on Google

 5. You can sue Ripoff Report

-Most lawsuits against Ripoff Report have had very little success due to the protections Ripoff Report enjoys under the Communications Decency Act, discussed above (they have an entire page about why you shouldn’t sue them).
+Most lawsuits against Ripoff Report have had very little success due to the protections it enjoys under the Communications Decency Act, discussed above (it has an entire page explaining why you shouldn’t sue it).

-Ripoff Report believes it is completely immune from liability, and vehemently fights all lawsuits brought against it, making this the most expensive and perhaps least effective option by far (it’s hard to say how expensive without specifics, but expect to spend tens of thousands of dollars in attorneys’ fees, easy.
+Ripoff Report believes it is entirely immune from liability and vehemently fights all lawsuits brought against it, making this the most expensive and perhaps least effective option by far.
+It’s hard to say how expensive this option is without specifics, but expect to spend tens of thousands of dollars in attorneys’ fees easily.
 And no, no lawyer is going to take this type of case on a contingency fee.)

 Secret Option #6: Get Google To Delist The Report From Its Index

-There is a far lesser-known option that I have found that works wonders (which is probably why Ripoff Report makes no mention of it on their site).
+There is a lesser-known option that I’ve found, which works wonders (probably why Ripoff Report doesn’t mention it on their site).
 You may not be able to get the damning listing removed from Ripoff Report, but in my experience, you can get it removed from Google, which is almost just as good.

 Here’s what you need to do, in three steps: